 How can someone new to the field of optical oceanography most quickly build up “intuition” or a “working knowledge” about the marine optical environment?
 The best way to gain such knowledge is of course to spend 20 years working as an optical oceanographer.
 The next best way is to use HydroLight to study how oceanic light fields depend on various environmental parameters.

 The current release, HydroLight-EcoLight version 6, includes both the full HydroLight model and a specialized version of HydroLight, called EcoLight, which runs much faster than the full code but computes only irradiances and related quantities.
-(EcoLight, which is bundled with HydroLight and runs within the same user interface, is different from the EcoLight-S subroutine, which is designed to be imbedded in the user’s own code, such as an ecosystem model.)
-See the technical document “What’s New in HE5” for more information about EcoLight.
-The other .pdf files listed in the Software & Download section give additional information about the technical specifications of HydroLight and EcoLight.
+(EcoLight, which is bundled with HydroLight and runs within the same user interface, is different from the EcoLight-S subroutine, which is designed to be embedded in the user’s own code, such as an ecosystem model.
+See the PDF files below for additional information about the technical specifications of HydroLight and EcoLight.

 - Full description of HydroLight